MicrosoftDocs/win32/desktop-src/appxpkg/troubleshooting.md

 <tr class="even">
 <td><strong>E_INVALIDARG</strong></td>
 <td>0x80070057</td>
-<td>One or more arguments are not valid If you check the AppXDeployment-Server event log and see the following event; “While installing the package, the system failed to register the windows.repositoryExtension extension due to the following error: The parameter is incorrect.”<br/> You may get this error if the manifest elements DisplayName or Description contain characters disallowed by Windows firewall; namely “|” and “all”, due to which Windows fails to create the AppContainer profile for the package .
+<td>One or more arguments are not valid If you check the AppXDeployment-Server event log and see the following event;  While installing the package, the system failed to register the windows.repositoryExtension extension due to the following error: The parameter is incorrect. <br/> You may get this error if the manifest elements DisplayName or Description contain characters disallowed by Windows firewall; namely  |  and  all , due to which Windows fails to create the AppContainer profile for the package .
 Please remove these characters from the manifest and try installing the package. <br/></td>
 </tr>
 </tbody>
 </table>

 ## Related topics